HERE ARE SOME BASICS

 On any day, you can use the Volt app to view your transaction history.

 Please check account statements carefully as soon as you can.
-You can ask us about a transaction or dispute a transaction by contacting us via the Volt app or emailing us at firstname.lastname@example.org.
+You can ask us about a transaction or dispute a transaction by emailing us at email@example.com or contacting us by Live Chat in the Volt App or phoning us on 13 VOLT (13 8658) during our standard business hours.

 We will do our best to give you details about any transactions you dispute or assist in examining the disputed transaction.